jepegit/cellpy/docs/Tutorials/Utils/batch.rst

     # or load it from a previous run:
     # filename = "../out_data/experiment_set_01/cellpy_batch_new_exiting_chemistry.json"
     # b.load_info_df(filename)

     b.create_folder_structure()

     # You can view your information DataFrame by the pandas head function:

     b.info_df.head()

 Processing data
 ~~~~~~~~~~~~~~~

-To run the processing, you should then use the convenience function `load_and_save_raw'.
+To run the processing, you should then use the convenience function `load_and_save_raw`.
 This function
 loads all your data-files and saves csv-files of the results.

 .. code-block:: python